metricly/metricly-docs/content/integrations/sensu/_index.md

 tags: ["#sensu", "#integrations" ]
 author: Lawrence Lane
 ---
 Sensu is a monitoring tool that can create events to alert users about server failures, application health, and more.
-Sensu can be configured to send external events to Metricly.
+Sensu can be configured to send external events to CloudWisdom.
 This feature is only compatible with Linux machines.

 ## How to Send Events From Sensu